gustaveroussy/sopa/docs/tutorials/cli_usage.md

 !!! info
     It has created a `.zarr` directory which stores a [`SpatialData` object](https://github.com/scverse/spatialdata) corresponding to your data sample.
 You can choose the location of the `.zarr` directory using the `--sdata-path` command line argument.

-## (Optional) ROI selection

-Sometimes, your slide may contain a region with low-quality data, and we want to run the analysis only on the good-quality region.
-For this, we can interactively select a region of interest (ROI), and Sopa will only run on the selected ROI.

-=== "If working locally"
-    Run the following command line and follow the instructions displayed in the console:
-    ```sh
-    sopa crop --sdata-path tuto.zarr --channels DAPI
-    ```

-=== "If working on a machine without interactive mode"
-    When interactive mode is unavailable, the ROI selection will be performed in three steps.

-    1. On the machine where the data is stored, save a light view of the original image (here, it will create a file called `image.zarr.zip`):
-    ```sh
-    sopa crop --sdata-path tuto.zarr --channels DAPI --intermediate-image image.zarr.zip
-    ```

-    2. Download the `image.zip` file locally (or on a machine with interactive mode), and select the ROI.
-Here, it will create a file called `roi.zarr.zip`:
-    ```sh
-    sopa crop --intermediate-image image.zarr.zip --intermediate-polygon roi.zarr.zip
-    ```

-    3. Upload the `roi.zarr.zip` file, and save it inside the `SpatialData` object:
-    ```sh
-    sopa crop --sdata-path tuto.zarr --intermediate-polygon roi.zarr.zip
-    ```

 ## Run segmentation